omochidev/front-end-boilerplate/README.md

 ## Initializing

-Install all requirements and run `npm install`
+Run `npm install`

 ## Development

 Run `gulp`

 And you're ready to code.
+You will need to serve the `public` folder, so you can do by `node server.js` or configure another server that you may prefer.

-When updating CSS/JS plugins, you will need to restart the server.
+When updating CSS/JS vendors, you will need to restart gulp.

 ## Deploy